litmuschaos/v1-litmus-docs/docs/faq-general.md

 The same effect will be caused by deleting the respective chaosengine resource.

-### Can a chaos experiment be resumed once stopped/aborted?
+### Can a chaos experiment be resumed once stopped or aborted?

 Once stopped/aborted, patching the chaosengine `.spec.engineState` with `active` causes the experiment to be re-executed.
 Another way is to re-apply the chaos engine YAML, this will delete all stale chaos resources, and restart chaos engine lifecycle.
 However, support is yet to be added for saving state and resuming an in-flight experiment (i.e., execute